OnionsMakeYouCry/mintlify-docs/kyc-api.md

 ## Authentication

 - Public (workspace) endpoints: `Authorization: Bearer <public_api_key>`
-  - The public key corresponds to a user record in Firestore `users.apiPublicKey` (e.g., `pb-xxxxx`).
+  - The public key corresponds to a workspace record in Firestore `workspaces.apiPublicKey` (e.g., `pb-xxxxx`).
-  - If the key matches a user, the request is authenticated as that user.
+  - If the key matches a workspace, the request is authenticated as that workspace (and its `ownerUserId`).
-- Direct verification endpoint: `Authorization: Bearer <secret_key>`
+- Direct verification endpoint and protected GET: `Authorization: Bearer <secret_key>`
   - The secret key can match either `users.apiSecretKey` or `workspaces.apiSecretKey`.

 ## Data model overview